DinVyapari/NumLockStatus/README.md

 ```
 3. Clone the repository on your PC.
 4. Edit Run.bat and update it with your Python installation directory and the directory where you have saved the repository. **Ensure that your path points to pythonw.exe and not python.exe.**
 5. Create a shortcut for run.bat and save it in your startup directory.
-This will execute the program automatically on startup. <br>
+This will execute the program automatically on startup.
 **(C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup)**
 6. Run the program.
 Unhide the status indicator icon by dragging it out of the system tray.
 It will unhide automatically from the next run.

 ## To Do:

-- [ ] Compile to .exe
+- [ ] Migrate to C++
-- [ ] Create Linux version
+- [ ] Port to Linux